famouswelshman/famouspizza/README.md

 # Code Validation
 ## HTML
-HTML code for all pages passed through W3C Markup Checker shows some warnings and errors in relation to Jinja templating.
-I have also been made aware of some divs which remain open but closing these completely corrupts the display of the containers, something I learnt late in the project before submit.
+HTML code for all pages passed through W3C Markup Checker shows some warnings and errors in relation to python loop script in some templates.

 ## CSS
+CSS code passed via WC3 CSS Validator with no errors.

 ## Javascript
+Checked via Jshint.com and no errors

 --------------------------------------------------------------------------------------------------------

 # Testing

+Testing for this project was done using Developer tools in browser via Chrome.
+I find that Developer tools to be precise and in depth.
+The use of the console was uselful in identifying any Javascript related issues and for any errors during payment transactions to STRIPE.
 ## Bugs

 1) Quantity amount not displayed in the cart.html.
 The variable used here was {{ item.quantity }} which